On a scale of 0 to 10, how much do you care what your customers think about your business?

 In the same vein, good word-of-mouth can do miracles for brands.
 According to the Nielsen Global Survey, 83% of customers would trust recommendations from the people they know.

 It’s crystal clear – if a business wants to retain its customers and acquire new ones, it must constantly check the satisfaction levels of its existing customers.

-There are many customer satisfaction metrics used in business.
-Here is just a handful of most popular ones:
+There are many customer success metrics used in business.
+Here is just a handful of the most popular ones:

 - Customer Satisfaction Survey (CSAT) measures individual satisfaction with a purchase, transaction or experience.

 - Voice of Customer (VoC) measures customers’ expectations, needs and overall feedback on products and services.